MythTV

-MythTV is a free and open-source home entertainment application with a simplified "10-foot user interface" design for the living room TV.
-It turns a computer with the necessary hardware into a network streaming digital video recorder, a digital multimedia home entertainment system, or home theater personal computer.
+MythTV is a free and open-source digital video recorder and media center application with a simplified "10-foot user interface" design for the living room TV.
+It turns a computer with the necessary hardware into a network streaming digital video recorder, a digital multimedia home entertainment system, or a home theater PC.
 It can be considered a free and open-source alternative to TiVo or Windows Media Center.
 It runs on various operating systems, primarily Linux, macOS, and FreeBSD.

 History

 The MythTV project was started in April 2002 by Isaac Richards, who explained his motivation:

 I got tired of the rather low quality cable box that AT&T Broadband provides with their digital cable service.
 It's slow to change channels, ridden with ads, and the program guide is a joke.
 So, I figured it'd be fun to try and build a replacement.
 Yes, I could have just bought a TiVo, but I wanted to have more than just a DVR – I want a web browser built in, a mail client, maybe some games.
 Basically, I want the mythical convergence box that's been talked about for a few years now.